temporalio/documentation/docs-src/clusters/how-to-set-up-mysql-visibility-store.md

   - filtered-lists
   - visibility
 ssdi:
-  - MySQL v5.7 and later
+  - MySQL v5.7 and later.
-  - Support for MySQL v5.7 will be deprecated for all Temporal Server versions after v1.20
+  - Support for MySQL v5.7 will be deprecated for all Temporal Server versions after v1.20.
-  - With Temporal Server version 1.20 and later, Advanced Visibility is available on MySQL v8.0.17 and later
+  - With Temporal Server version 1.20 and later, Advanced Visibility is available on MySQL v8.0.17 and later.
 ---

 You can set MySQL as your [Visibility store](/concepts/what-is-visibility).